-In this tutorial, we will show you how to apply the percentage formula in excel for marksheet.
+In this tutorial, we will show you how to apply the percentage formula in Excel for the marksheet.
 It’s very easy to create a mark sheet in Microsoft Excel.
 We will apply multiple formulas to create a simple and dynamic mark sheet.
 To illustrate the working process of this tutorial we will go over several examples with different types of datasets.

-There are different ways to apply the percentage formula in excel to create a mark sheet.
-In this article, we will demonstrate 7 different applications of the percentage formula in excel to create a mark sheet.
+There are different ways to apply the percentage formula in Excel to create a mark sheet.
+In this article, we will demonstrate 7 different applications of the percentage formula in Excel to create a mark sheet.

 1. Fundamental Method of Percentage Formula in Excel for Marksheet

-First and foremost, we will apply the basic percentage formula in excel to create a mark sheet.
+First and foremost, we will apply the basic percentage formula in Excel to create a mark sheet.
 To calculate what percentage of a number is another number we just have to divide one number with another number and then multiply with 100.
 If we want to determine what percentage of A is B we will use the following formula.

-In the following dataset, we have marks of 3 subjects for five students and their total obtained marks.
+In the following dataset, we have marks for 3 subjects for five students and their total obtained marks.
 Here, the total mark for 3 subjects is 300.
 We will calculate what percentage of total marks each student gets.

 So, let’s take a look at the steps to calculate the percentage of obtained marks for each student.